jeongwoo1020/SWE_2021_41_2024_2_week_6/README.md

 ```

 * Description of your code
-This function checks if a given number n is a "happy number", takes an integer n as input and enters a while True loop./
+This function, isHappy(n) checks if a given number n is a "happy number"

+It takes an integer n as input and enters a while True loop.

-If the sum equals 4, it returns False, meaning the process will enter an unhappy number cycle and will never reach 1.
+If the sum equals 4, it returns False, meaning the cycle will never reach 1.

-> isHappy(19) => True\isHappy(2) => False
+> isHappy(19) => True  isHappy(2) => False
 ---

 ## Week 5 Assignment